 One of my friends was telling me about a discussion she had with her eighteen-year-old son.
 They were talking literally about a glass of Dr. Pepper.
 “Is the glass half full or half empty?” she asked her son.
 He said he thought she just used the wrong glass.
 If she had used a smaller glass, then she wouldn’t be thinking is the glass half full or empty.
 It would be full.
 This difference in how we look at things makes an important point for businesses when it comes to capacity, staffing, and all the elements of being in business.
 Perhaps the scale of your business does not match up to the reality of the market you have chosen to serve.
 Maybe you picked the right market with plenty of opportunity (prospects), but you haven’t been able to capture the market share you wanted due to some internal constraints, like your sales and marketing processes or business systems and processes.

-Whether your glass is truly have full or you need a different glass (larger or smaller) depends upon a number of factors including:
+Whether your glass is truly half full or you need a different glass (larger or smaller) depends upon a number of factors including:

 - The market you serve: the problem you solve or the need you fulfill.